WavefrontEngUB/phase-retriever/README.md

         └───testRad_z2_aLev.png
 ```

 Since all different images are taken in different time slots and
 they probably are taken using different analysers
-(just a polarizer, quarter waveplate plus polarizer, nothing), and
+(just a polarizer, a quarter waveplate plus a polarizer, nothing), and
 any other reasons (like laser fluctuations, etc.), the images can be
 slightly under or overexposed in comparison with the others.
-To avoid this issue that can affect the Stokes parameters,
+To avoid this issue that can affect the Stokes parameters calculation,
 the program includes a feature to mitigate it.
-It is able to recognize an auxiliary light spot
+It is able to recognize an auxiliary spotlight
 from a second beam directly drove from the laser,
 without passing through the analysers, even skiping the microscope stage.
 Check the paper for more details about this feature [missing cite].